Emergency Dentistry – Bakersfield, CA

 There for You When We’re Needed the Most

 People of all ages experience dental emergencies that can turn their daily life upside down.
 By having an emergency dentist that you trust by your side, you’ll be able to confidently and effortlessly navigate these stressful situations.
 At Dominic Carlson, DDS, we offer same-day, after-hours, and weekend appointments for our patients who are in pain.
-Just call our office as soon as possible and follow our voicemail’s instructions.
+Just call our dental office as soon as possible and follow our voicemail’s instructions for emergency dentistry in Bakersfield, CA.

 Why Choose Dominic Carlson, DDS for Emergency Dentistry?